japila-books/spark-sql-internals/docs/spark-sql-TextFileFormat.md

   dataSchema: StructType): OutputWriterFactory
 ----

-NOTE: `prepareWrite` is part of link:spark-sql-FileFormat.adoc#prepareWrite[FileFormat Contract] that is used when `FileFormatWriter` is requested to link:spark-sql-FileFormatWriter.adoc#write[write the result of a structured query].
+NOTE: `prepareWrite` is part of spark-sql-FileFormat.md#prepareWrite[FileFormat Contract] that is used when `FileFormatWriter` is requested to spark-sql-FileFormatWriter.md#write[write the result of a structured query].

 `prepareWrite`...FIXME